List of Formula One broadcasters: United Kingdom and Ireland

 For each Grand Prix (even if live) the BBC showed "extended highlights" of the race just a few hours after it had been broadcast.
 Late afternoon for early hours races and/or early evening.
 Late evening races were shown on the day and repeated on Monday evening.
 The BBC Radio 5 Live coverage was unaffected.

 Due to financial pressures, the BBC ended their television contract early after the 2015 season, transferring their rights to Channel 4 until the end of the 2018 season.
 Sky Sports F1 remained unaffected and BBC Radio 5 Live and Sports Extra's coverage was extended until 2021.

 Channel 4, like the BBC before them, always shows the British Grand Prix and the final race live.
 Non-live races have "extended highlights" of the race shown a few hours after it has taken place.
 Highlights of races held early morning are broadcast mid-afternoon, with afternoon races shown early evening and late evening races shown later in the evening.
 Their live broadcasts for until were Bahrain, Spain, Europe, Britain, Hungary, Belgium, Italy, Malaysia, Mexico and Abu Dhabi.

 In July 2018, it was understood that Channel 4 were in final negotiations with Sky and Liberty Media to continue with the free-to-air rights.
 Channel 4 shows sprint qualifying and races; Grand Prix qualifying and races as extended highlights.
 From 2019 to 2022 Channel 4 airs the British Grand Prix live plus the remaining races as highlights.
 In 2021, Sky Sports F1 partnered with Channel 4 to broadcast the season-concluding Abu Dhabi Grand Prix live and free-to-air.
 In 2022, Sky recently extended their contract to 2029, and Channel 4 until 2023.
 In July 2023, Channel 4 extended their contract to 2026.
+In May 2026, Sky signed a £1bn deal to secure their Formula 1 rights to 2034.